Canner/WrenAI/wren-ai-service/eval/README.md

 ## Prediction Process

-The prediction process is used to produce the results of the Wren AI service.
+The prediction process is used to produce the results of the evaluation data using the Wren AI service.
 It will create traces and a session on Langfuse to make the results available to the user.
 You can use the following command to predict the evaluation dataset under the `eval/dataset` directory:

 ```cli
 just predict <evaluation-dataset>